ahubers/CSC341/syllabus.md

 ### On timely replies

 I and the class mentor will try to get back to all questions in a timely fashion.
 That being said, we are also humans who must eat, run errands, sleep, and play video games.
 Further, if we answer your question in depth, we expect you to expend as much intellectual depth in exploring the answer.
 So, this is to say: we will do everything we can to help you succeed, _but we are not a paid support channel_, and we reserve the right to miss a question or turn off Teams for a(n) hour/day/weekend with less chatter.
-This is to preserve my mental health and the mental health of my class mentors.
+This is to preserve my mental health and the mental health of the class mentor.

 ## Peer Collaboration